sosm/cbf-routing-profiles/README.md

 Experimental routing profiles for OSRM, together with some scripts to compile and run a site with multiple routing profiles.

+Note that the bicycle and routing profiles misuse speed as a weight to give preference to more quiet routes.
+Therefore, times for the routes cannot be trusted.
+On routing.osm.ch, times are computed from the distance instead, assuming that walkers and bikers maintain a fairly constant speed.

 Installation
 ------------

-* get OSRM (http://project-osrm.org) and compile
+* get OSRM (http://project-osrm.org) and compile.
-  currently version 0.3.7 is needed
+  Currently version 0.3.7 is needed.

 * get OSRM website (https://github.com/DennisSchiefer/Project-OSRM-Web)